The HAC Acupuncture Training Course, 36 days attending, includes online resources.

 Is the course recognized by the NHS or in law?
 Unfortunately not, although acupuncture is used occasionally within the NHS it is unusual.
 There is no acupuncture qualification of any kind that is officially recognized although some doctors do a course with the BMAS ( a short course open only to doctors) allowing them to treat NHS patients.
 Unfortunately (and in our opinion with no justification) the BMAS qualification is the only one accepted by the larger private medical insurance firms.

 Will it be illegal to practice acupuncture without a degree or BAcC membership soon?
 No. On 16th Feb 2011 the Secretary of state for Health said: “I am confident that acupuncturists have their own voluntary regulatory measures in place which are sufficiently robust.
 Additionally, local authorities in England have powers to regulate the hygiene of the practice of acupuncture to protect against the risk of transmission of certain infectious diseases.
 Similar measures are also in place in Scotland, Wales and Northern Ireland”.
+Unfortunately some colleges do give false information about this so if in doubt please e-mail or phone for clarification.

 Can I work outside the UK?
 There is no nationally or internationally recognized qualification in acupuncture.
 Therefore no matter what qualification you have there will always be different requirements.
 We know that our qualification is acceptable in the UK but you will need to investigate exactly what the requirements are in your country if you intend to work outside the UK.